Raebrk5/AppStudio-GeoFencing-Tutorial/Geo-Fencing/README.md

 ## Issues

 You must have more than one layer with the way this code is written.
-Any less will cause Contorl call errors.
+Any less will cause Control call errors.

 ## Contributing